-2FA can be enforced at a business level and/or a white label level.
+This optional 2FA setting can be enforced at either a business level or a brand level.

 - If enforced at a business level by a full access user, only a full access user of that business will be able to then override the 2FA requirement.